Fort Adams |

 (1798 - 1810 ?), Newport

-An unnamed Patriot breastwork was once here in 1776 (Newport Battery) (see page 2).
+Previously the site of the North Battery (see page 2).
 It was rebuilt as an elliptical stone 12-gun battery in 1798, reported in ruins by 1811.
-Located on Eaton's Point at Battery Park, across from Fort Wolcott, at Washington and Battery Streets.
+Located on Eaton's (or Dyer) Point at Battery Park, across from Goat Island, at Washington and Battery Streets.
 A city park since 1891.
+The stone seawall still remains.

-(Not to be confused with Fort Nathaniel Greene (2) in Point Judith)
+(Not to be confused with Fort Nathanael Greene (2) in Point Judith)

-A Gun House (1808) may have been built somewhere in the city to store several cannon on traveling carriages, for use here or at Fort Adams.
+A Gun House (1808) may have been built somewhere in the city to store several cannon on traveling carriages, for use by the militia here or at Fort Adams.

 ¤ Fort Church